MuhammadAnas14/Sir-Syed-IOT-Class-Tasks/README.md

 Make a custom data type named  Triangle using struct with following fields:

-base,
+Base

-Heigth,
+Heigth

-Type of the triangle,
+Type of the triangle

-Create an instance of that struct and pass it to t Make a function Area_of_circle which take the struct Triangle as a parameter  and calculate the area of triangle And return it.Create an instance of that struct and pass it to the function and print the type of the triangle and  the area of triangle in the main function.
+Make a function Area_of_circle which take the struct Triangle as a parameter  and calculate the area of triangle And return it.Create an instance of that struct and pass it to the function and print the type of the triangle and  the area of triangle in the main function.

 Hint:

 Area= ½ * base *heigth

 # 6-Oct-2019 Class Initial Task